google-research-datasets/wiki-split/README.md

 # WikiSplit Dataset

-*one million English sentences, each split into two sentences that together preserve the original meaning.*
+One million English sentences, each split into two sentences that together preserve the original meaning, extracted from Wikipedia edits.

 Google's WikiSplit dataset was constructed automatically from the publicly available Wikipedia revision history.
 Although the dataset contains some